S2E/s2e-old/docs/ProfilingS2E.rst

     $ opreport -gdf | op2calltree

-However, callgraph information is not preserved by this convertion tool.
+However, callgraph information is not preserved by this conversion tool.

 Generating callgraphs with ``gprof2dot`` and ``graphviz``
 =========================================================